fellix/couchdb-j/README.markdown

 * Apache Http Core Components
 * CouchDB Server

+## Supported Data Types
+The data types is the data types supported by the JSON

+* Long
+* Integer
+* String
+* Object
+* Double
+* JSON Arrays can be used in the Object type

 ## TODO

 * Add Insert and Update the database
 * Finish the CouchDataBaseMetaData
-* Finish the CouchResultSetMetaData
-* Implements the CouchPreparedStatment.
+* Implements the CouchPreparedStatment
+* Supports JPA (Future releases)